 "We have all the data to find the answers, yet it all looks too neutral to form a proper understanding."

 The trends within data indicated obvious truths that in the morning people moved towards job areas and in the evening they commuted to more dense living districts.
 There were also certain bottlenecks, usually around bridges.
 But what was the goal of a person when he or she was going to a work or back.
 Do they think about same things?
 Does their mood reflect the same emotions?
-What was behind each each data pattern, we were thinking loudly.
+What was behind each data pattern?

 Ethnography interventions and contextual mapping revealed important aspects which where later translated into adjectives glued to most important commute lines.